Skip links

 • Staying updated with the latest exploits and tools

-It’s a dynamic and challenging job.
-No two days are the same, and that’s what keeps it exciting.
+This is a dynamic and challenging job.
+No two days are the same, and what keep it exciting.

 Q8: Is CEH worth it in 2025?